-By the start of 2021, the government’s Free Quality School Education initiative increased school enrolment by 800,000.
-However, the increased enrolment is straining the country’s school system, affecting the availability of and access to educational resources.
-MBSSE officials saw the creation of a school infrastructure development plan, informed by detailed catchment area planning, as a necessary step towards achieving the guiding principles underpinning the initiative.
+In 2021, the government’s Free Quality School Education initiative increased school enrolment by 800,000.
+However, increased enrolment has been straining the country’s school system, affecting the availability of and access to educational resources.
+MBSSE officials saw the creation of a school infrastructure development plan, informed by detailed school coverage analyses, as a necessary step towards achieving the guiding principles underpinning the initiative.

 To inform the new policy, the GRID3 Sierra Leone team conducted a school coverage assessment with GRID3 population estimates, disaggregated by age using factors such as ownership (private vs. public schools), quality, and the geographic location of the school (urban vs. rural).
 They also provided suggestions for new classroom locations using a site optimisation tool developed by the GRID3 team at Flowminder.